test-fullautomation/robotframework-testsuitesmanagement/test/readme.rst

 It might be required to do some certain things before a test case is executed and also after the execution.

 For example a test case requires an environment variable.
-This environment variable has to be created before the execution and to be removed afterthe execution.
+This environment variable has to be created before the execution and to be removed after the execution.

 For every additional step a separate function is required that has to be implemented in